 Teach A Class

 Vector Space is for the community, by the community.
 If you have a skillset you’d like to share, whether it’s sewing, computer networking, wood turning, or rocket building, we want your help.
-Instructors at Vector Space are paid half of the course income.
+Instructors at Vector Space are paid $25-30 per instruction hour.
 If you’re interested in becoming an instructor, please reach out and let us know!

 How It Works